 The U.S. Census Bureau estimates that a person in the United States can expect to move 11.7 times in his or her lifetime, and reports that in 2018, 10 percent of people (about 32.4 million) in the United States moved within the past year.
 That's based on the latest statistics.

 Done right, moving yourself could save you a ton of money.

-But do it wrong and you could end up with a bent truck that isn't covered by your car insurance policy.
+But do it wrong and you could end up with a dented truck that isn't covered by your car insurance policy.
 Here is what you need to know.